This post contains affiliate links. Please see ourย disclosure policy.

 Step Two – Place onions in the slow cooker and top with flour coated steaks.

-steaks and onions in the slow cooker.
+onions and steak in the slow cooker.

 Step Three – Mix petite diced tomatoes, Worcestershire sauce, and garlic.